vsillan/game-server-programming-course/assignments/assignment_3.md

 Implement CRUD-operations and data classes for ``Item`` (see the previous assignment for help if needed).

-You probably need at least the following new classes:
+You need at least the following new classes:

 ``Item``, ``NewItem``, ``ModifiedItem``, ``ItemsController``

-Items should be owned by the players.
-Find a way to implement this.
+Items should be owned by the players which means that we want to add a list of items (List<Item>) to the player model.

 The RESTful routes for the items resource should start with ``.../api/players/{playerId}/items``.

 ---

-## 2. Model validation using attributes and filters
+## 2. Model validation using attributes

-Implement model validation for NewItem model.

-Make sure your NewItem and Item models have a property called:
+``NewItem`` and ``Item`` models should have the following properties:

+- int Level
+- ItemType Type (define the ``ItemType`` enum yourself with values SWORD, POTION and SHIELD)
+- DateTime CreationDate

+Define the following validations for the model using attributes:

-- "Level" and it hits a range from 1 to 99
+- "Level can be only within the range from 1 to 99
-- "Type" which is an allowed type for an Item (define the allowed types)
+- "Type" is one of the types defined in the ``ItemType`` enum
-- "CreationDate" which is a valid date from the past (Create custom validation attribute)
+- "CreationDate" is a date from the past (Create custom validation attribute)

 ---

-## 3. Implement a game rule validation
+## 3. Implement a game rule validation in Controller

-Implement game rule validation in the ``ItemsContoller``:
+Implement a game rule validation for the ``[POST]`` (the one that creates a new item) endpoint in the ``ItemsContoller``:

-The rule should be the following: an item of type of ``Sword`` should not be allowed for ``Player`` below level 3.
+The rule should be: an item of type of ``Sword`` should not be allowed for a ``Player`` below level 3.

-If the rule is not followed, throw your own custom exception (create the exception class first) and catch the exception in an exception filter which should be only applied to that specific endpoint.
-The exception filter should write a response to the client with a _suitable error code_ and a _descriptive error message_.
+If the rule is not followed, throw your own custom exception (create the exception class) and catch the exception in an ``exception filter``.
+The ``exception filter`` should write a response to the client with a _suitable error code_ and a _descriptive error message_.
+The ``exception filter`` should be only applied to that specific endpoint.